sidimansourjs/applepay-token/README.md

 		- ````signature````: Signature of the payment and header data (detached PKCS \#7 signature, Base64 encoded as string).
 		- ````version````: Version information about the payment token (string).

+## Generate private key:

+The process to get the private key is the standard in openssl

+You can export your private key doing the following steps:

+	- Export merchant certificate to a p12 cert (this format has the cert+private key).
+	- Open terminal, go to the folder that contains the p12
+ 	- Use openssl to get the private key: openssl pkcs12 -in <yourcert_name>.p12 -out key.pem -nocerts -nodes
+		This command will create a key.pem file with the content of your private key

+The pem file will look something like:

+		Bag Attributes

+		    friendlyName: John Doe

+		    localKeyID: E3 EE 3R 5T 43 ...

+		Key Attributes: <No Attributes>

+		-----BEGIN EC PRIVATE KEY-----

+		MHcCAQEE234234234opsmasdsalsamdsad/asdsad/asdasd/asd

+		AwEHoUQDQgAaslkdsad8asjdnlkm23leu9jclaskdas/m

+		asr4+/as34+4fh/sf64g/nX35fs5w==

+		-----END EC PRIVATE KEY-----

+This example is expecting the private key reduced to single line, you can use other implementations, in this case it would be:

+		MHcCAQEE234234234opsmasdsalsamdsad/asdsad/asdasd/asdAwEHoUQDQgAaslkdsad8asjdnlkm23leu9jclaskdas/masr4+/as34+4fh/sf64g/nX35fs5w==

 ## Steps to decrypt payment data:
 1. Verify the signature as follows:
 	1. Ensure that the certificates contain the correct custom OIDs: